andyhawks/civicactions-compliance-docs/IR-Policy.md

 This training is a meeting reviewing and explaining the CivicActions IR Guide (https://docs.CivicActions/ops/security-ir/) and discussing questions and examples.
 The team takes notes on the training, stored in a Google Doc in the CivicActions team Google Drive folder.
 The team records attendance in that document.

 If the CivicActions system changes in a radical way, the Program Manager adapts the incident response training to meet the needs of the new system.
-The Program Manager then requires Cloud Operations team members to take the training again.
+The Program Manager then requires CivicActions Operations team members to take the training again.
-The Program Manager requires all Cloud Operations team members to take the incident response training at least once a year.
+The Program Manager requires all CivicActions Operations team members to take the incident response training at least once a year.

 See IR-2.